 I picked up a car rental at Hertz for $106.
 Reserved a Jeep Wrangler and received a nice upgrade to a Buick Enclave.
 I always get these kinds of upgrades when I least need them, go figure.
 Luckily, my son worked for Hertz at the time so I also had the friends and family discount but one way to keep your rental costs low is to plan ahead when booking your flight.
 Try to schedule pickup and dropoff around the same time so you don’t pay for extra hours on your daily rate.

-Cheap Eats in or near Fort Worth
+Cheap Eats for a Fort Worth Weekend

 My first stop after landing was to this organic, farm fresh juice bar.
 Great assortment of juices and smoothies including a longevity bowl with Acai or Pitaya and topped with granola, coconut flakes, fresh fruit, and agave or honey drizzle.